Industrial facilities today don’t have to be new in order to be efficient

 Challenges for facility leaders are complex

 Facility leaders recognize that industrial retrofits are largely about managing risk.
 Each facility project is unique and distinctive.
-Implementing a retrofit while protecting the production capabilities within the operation creates high visibility and requires a very clearly defined plan.
+Implementing an industrial facility retrofit while protecting the production capabilities within the operation creates high visibility and requires a very clearly defined plan.
 Minimizing and eliminating all business interruption is always a top priority.
 It is also essential to protect the organization and meet or exceed all regulatory mandates to ensure safety for people.

 Facilities leaders seek trusted advisors and working arrangements that are in sync with all regulatory guidelines for facility compliance.

 This complexity can result in a built-in resistance to efficiency retrofits and change.
-For this reason, facility retrofits are often conducted in a reactive versus a proactive mode.
+For this reason, industrial facility retrofits are often conducted in a reactive versus a proactive mode.
 “Like-for-like” system replacements are the most expedient directive when reacting to a facility system failure or needed upgrade.
 However, with superior options available, these short-term decisions can result in not only higher upfront costs but also dramatically higher operational costs and shorter total lifecycle of systems selected.

 Aging mechanical systems and equipment require asset-replacement planning